Prospective applicants should note that application materials must be sent to two (2) separate offices:

 Please retain a copy of your application for your records.
 Once submitted, application materials (which includes the public health application and statement of objectives, letters of recommendation, transcripts, and test scores) are not released except for the purpose of admission and cannot be returned or photocopied for the applicant.

-U.S. and international applicants to the department have from October 1 to January 15 to submit an application for the fall semester.
+U.S. and international applicants to the department have from October 1 to December 1 to submit an application for fall admission for the in-person programs.
+Those applying to the DE option have until March 1 to submit an application.
 Priority consideration will be given to those with completed applications submitted by the deadline.
-The program cannot guarantee that applications received or completed after the January 15th deadline will be reviewed for admissions, as late applications are considered on a space available basis.
+The program cannot guarantee that applications received or completed after the application deadline will be reviewed for admissions, as late applications are considered on a space available basis.
 In addition, late applicants have fewer opportunities for financial assistance from the program.

-After January 15, interested applicants are advised to contact the program to ascertain whether space is available in their selected area of specialization before submitting an application.
+After the application deadline has passed, interested applicants are advised to contact the program to ascertain whether space is available in their selected area of specialization before submitting an application.
 Please note that application fees are nonrefundable and nontransferrable so prospective applicants should contact the department before submitting a late application.

 In addition to the application materials and supporting documents, applicants are required to submit an application fee of $100.
 No application fee waivers or deferments are granted.